 Brief and informative secondary texts, such as a historical atlas, as well as brief in-class lectures by the teacher, will provide students with contextual understanding—geography, timeline, current historical research, and archaeological findings.
 Thus, while emphasizing close reading of primary texts, students will survey the historical period, acquire important background knowledge, and gain a clear historical perspective.

-This class is paired with our upper-school ancient literature course and scheduled back to back with that course in a block.
+This class is paired with our Liberal Arts Level 6: Ancient Classics Literature (Roman Year) course and scheduled back to back with that course in a block.
 Students who take both courses receive a discount.
 This course may also be taken as a standalone history study.

 Placement: This course is suitable for rising 9–12 graders.
 Students are expected to have strong reading skills as well as an interest and a capacity for discussing literature and history.
 Compositions will be assessed according to the grade-level of the student.